sevdeawesome/monte_carlo_triangle/README.md

  ## Answer
  I got roughly 41%, although my intuition suggests that this is probably wrong and the answer should be higher.
-Perhaps ~70%.
-I think there is some small computational error somewhere which I haven't been able to find looking back through my trigonometry a couple of times.
+Perhaps ~70%.<br> After checking a couple of individual runs however my algorithm seems to be working, there may be some small computational error somewhere which I haven't been able to find.
+I also ran through my trig a couple of times and can't seem to find any logical errors.

  ## Process